michaelchen-lab/blog/posts/accountability-as-a-service-aaas.md

 ---
-title: Accountability as a Service (AaaS)
+title: Introducing Accountability as a Service (AaaS)
 date: "20211118"
 image: /public/images/uploads/accountability.jpg
 description: MOOCs have famously low completion rates, with estimates ranging from 3 to 10%.
-Here's how AaaS solves this problem.
+AaaS solves this problem by providing accountability, often in disguise.
 ---
 ![](/images/uploads/accountability.jpg)